-• Write-downs recognized prior to our effective date on securities may not be reversed at the time of our adoption.
+Write-downs recognized prior to our effective date on securities may not be reversed at the time of our adoption.

-(Dollars in tables in millions except per share amounts unless otherwise indicated)
+Notes to Financial Statements (Dollars in tables in millions except per share amounts unless otherwise indicated)

 - Improvements in expected cash flows subsequent to adoption for such securities will continue to be accounted for as yield adjustments over their remaining life. - Recoveries of amounts previously written off prior to the date of adoption will be recorded in earnings when received.